 Sinners sin and can do nothing but sin because they are enslaved to their sinful nature, not because God compels or forces them.
 That is why Jeremiah parallels moral decisions to physical attributes.

 “You have to put up with bad things happening to you because it’s ultimately for your own good, just as a child has to put up with a measles vaccination.”

-Or like Joseph had to put up with slavery, or like how Job had to put up with losing his health and family, or like Jonah had to put up with nearly drowning, or like how Paul had to put up with imprisonment, or like how Jesus had to put up with Calvary… the list continues.
-We can degrade the idea of suffering being for our good but it is biblical and meaningful.
+Or like Joseph had to put up with slavery, or like how Job had to put up with losing his health and family, or like Jonah had to put up with drowning, or like how Paul had to put up with imprisonment, or like how Jesus had to put up with Calvary… the list continues.
+The author can degrade the idea of suffering being for our good, but it is biblical and meaningful.

 “Some things that happen are just too terrible to justify by talk of dark threads or universal good.
 If we’re to believe that God plans the tsunami, the cancer, [ISIS], or [eye worms that grow in children’s eyes], what’s required of us is not just a leap of faith, but a suspension of our moral judgment.”

 Open-Theism rears its ugly head.
-Apparently to believe that God planned “dark threads” forces one to suspend moral judgment.
-Before looking biblically at how that could not be further from the truth, let’s examine what we must believe if we don’t think God plans these things.
+Apparently, to believe that God planned “dark threads” forces one to suspend moral judgment.

-1. He chooses not to stop them when He easily could (meaning the moral tension is still there).
+- He chooses not to stop them when He easily could (meaning the moral tension is still present).